fabric8io/jenkins-pipeline-library/ReadMe.md

 *NOTE* please use one of these repositories instead:

 * [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library) provides a set of reusable [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) steps and functions that you can reuse inside your `Jenkinsfile` via the [@Library annotation](https://github.com/fabric8io/fabric8-pipeline-library#how-to-use-this-library)
 * [fabric8-jenkinsfile-library](https://github.com/fabric8io/fabric8-jenkinsfile-library) provides a set of reusable `Jenkinsfile` files you can use on your projects.
-The `Jenkisnfiles` resue the [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library and they are used by the [Developer Console](https://fabric8.io/guide/console.html) when creating projects or choosing pipelines.
+The `Jenkinfile`s resue the [fabric8-pipeline-library](https://github.com/fabric8io/fabric8-pipeline-library and they are used by the [Developer Console](https://fabric8.io/guide/console.html) when creating projects or choosing pipelines.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->